vcpavao/jeopardy-practice/README.md

 ## Summary
-Program that quizzes user with Jeopardy clues that have already been parsed into a SQLite3 database (there are other repos that perform this), and uses machine learning to track incorrect questions and user progress.
+Program that quizzes user with Jeopardy clues that have already been parsed into a SQLite3 database (there are other repos that perform this), and responds whether a question is correct.
 It has only been tested with Python 3.6.* and SQLite3.10*

 ## Example Use